-NEW APPLICANTS: All prospective applicants must submit the Determination of Eligibility Request in advance of applying for funding.
+All prospective applicants must submit the Determination of Eligibility Request in advance of applying for funding.
 This request is due at least 30 calendar days prior to the program application deadline.
 Adhering to this timeline will allow sufficient time for the review of your request.
 Notice of your organization's eligibility will be provided in writing.
-Attending application workshops is encouraged, especially for firsttime applicants.
+Attending application workshops is encouraged, especially for first-time applicants.

-Application Deadline: January 27, 2023 on, before 11:59PM.
+Eligibility Deadline: November 3, 2023, by 11:59PM

-For incentive program descriptions, application deadlines and upcoming workshops please visit the Broward County Cultural Division's website.
+Note: For incentive program descriptions, application deadlines and upcoming workshops please visit the Broward County Cultural Division's website at www.broward.org/arts.